Heat Strengthened Glass

 2022/06/15 11:32

-Heat Strengthened glass Product
+Heat Strengthened Glass Product

 Heat Strengthened Glass

-Annealed float Glass can be cut to a desired finished size and Heat Strengthened to provide a glass product with greater resistance to thermal, mechanical or impact loads.
+Annealed float glass can be cut to a desired finished size and Heat Strengthened to provide a glass product with greater resistance to thermal, mechanical or impact loads.
 Heat Strengthened glass is not a safety glazing product and must not be used in areas where safety glazing products are required by law or by building code, or where human impact is a concern.
 Heat strengthened glass is commonly used:

 - when thermal stresses will exceed the strength of regular annealed glass (i.e. Spandrel glass)